Formatting Your Text#

 to wrap the same text, the underscore must be the inner wrapper.
 This is due to the underscore also being a valid word character, so if they are on the outside, they violate rule 2.Text emphasis does not span past line breaks.
 If you need to add emphasis to multiple lines or paragraphs, you must apply it to each of them in turn.

-Text emphasis can only be used in plain paragraphs.
-Comments, titles, and meta data tags don’t allow for formatting, and any formatting markup will be renderred as-is.
+Text emphasis can only be used in comments and paragraphs.
+Headings and meta data tags don’t allow for formatting, and any formatting markup will be rendered as-is.

 Tip